November 2025

 Angelika Film Center Mosaic

 The "Angelika Classics" series shows classic films on the first Monday of the month at 7:00pm.
-On July 7 at 7:00pm is Serenity (2005).
+On November 3 at 4:00pm and 7:00pm is Twelve Monkeys (1995).

 "Sunday Epics" is a new series shown on the second Sunday of the month at 2:00pm.
-On July 13 at 2:00pm is Lord of the Rings: The Fellowship of the Ring Extended Edition (2001).
+On November 9 at 2:00pm is The Great Escape (1963).

 Korean Cultural Center